Don't Go in the Lion's Cage Tonight and Other Heartrending Ballads and Raucous Ditties: Single

 The title track of the album was released as a single only in 1967.
 Record World magazine gave it a four-star rating, describing it as "a marvelous tongue-in-cheek recording", while also considering the album itself to be "great".
 The same magazine noted that Andrews had other albums on the market, but as she never had a fixed contract with any record company, Columbia decided to release the single.
-They state: "It seems ironic, in the light of the startling sales figures associated with superstar Andrews, that the miss has no recording contract – even a non-exclusive one – with any label".
 By 1962, Andrews recorded for several major labels, including Decca, RCA Victor, Columbia, and Angel Records.

 CD releases

 The album was re-released on CD twice.
 The first reissue (released only in Spain) came in 1995 under the Sony Music Special Marketing label, part of CBS/Sony.
 This edition was a 2-in-1 compilation, featuring Julie Andrews' previous album, Broadway's Fair Julie, on the same CD.
 In 2015, Él Records, a subsidiary of Cherry Red Records, reissued the compilation once again, adding four bonus tracks from the 1954 cast recording The Boy Friend, starring Andrews.
 In total, this version contains 28 tracks.
 Ten of the album's twelve songs were included on the compilation The Best of Julie Andrews (1972), released on CD in 1994 (#983403 2).